trailofbits/cargo-unmaintained/README.md

 2. X's repository is archived (see [Notes] below).

-3. X is not a member of its associated repository.
+3. X is not a member of its named repository.

 4. Both a and b below.